-Please note: previously, US citizens couldn’t get a second year visa, however a new law was passed just yesterday (November 19th 2016) so that anyone on a 462 visa can obtain a second year visa after doing 88 days (or three months) of farm work, forestry, tourism or hospitality anywhere north of the tropic of Capricorn.
+Please note: previously, US citizens couldn’t get a second year visa, however since November 2016 anyone on a 462 visa can obtain a second year visa after doing 88 days (or three months) of farm work, forestry, tourism or hospitality anywhere north of the tropic of Capricorn.
 This includes all of NT and some parts of Queensland and WA – and means completing farm work anywhere else won’t qualify. (note that tourism and hospitality still do not count anywhere for those on a 417 visa!
 Swings and roundabouts, people.
 Swings and roundabouts.)

 There are – essentially, but very vaguely – two types of farm work: fruit/vegetable picking (which also encompasses planting or packing in a warehouse, and is often found through “working hostels”), and livestock, which usually involves living and working on a farm e.g. a cattle station or piggery. (and how cute does a piggery sound?!)

 If you’re lucky, you’ll land a fruit job that pays hourly, but to be honest most that I come across pay per bucket.
 This means the faster you work, the more you’ll earn, and for some fruits it’s an excellent way to make money – but in my experience, it can be completely not worth it.